Artillery fuze: Course correcting

-Fuze setting
+Settings

-Many fuzes have to be set before being loaded into the breech, although in the case of impact fuzes it may be very simple matter of selecting the delay option if required, 'instantaneous' being the factory set default.
-However, airburst fuzes have to have the required fuze length set.
+Many fuzes have to be set before being loaded into the breech, though for impact fuzes it may be a simple matter of selecting the delay option if required, 'instantaneous' being the factory-set default.
+However, airburst fuzes must have the required fuze length set.
 Modern fuzes invariably use a fuze length in seconds (with at least tenths) that reflect the required time of flight.
 However, some earlier time fuzes used arbitrary units of time.

-The fuze length reflects the range between the gun and its target, before digital computers this range was manually calculated in the command post or fire direction center.
+The fuze length reflects the range between the gun and its target.
+Before computers became available, this range was manually calculated in the command post or fire direction center.
 Some armies converted the range to an elevation and fuze length and ordered it to the guns.
-Others set the range on the sights and each gun had a fuze indicator that converted the range to a fuze length (with allowance for muzzle velocity and local conditions).
+Others set the range on the sights, and each gun had a fuze indicator that converted the range to a fuze length (with allowance for muzzle velocity and local conditions).
 In World War I German fuzes were graduated with ranges in metres.

-With digital computers fuze lengths are usually computed in the command post or fire direction center, unless the gun itself does the full ballistic calculations.
+With digital computers fuze lengths are usually computed in the command post or fire direction center, unless the gun itself does the full ballistic calculation.

-Naval and anti-aircraft artillery started using analogue computers before World War 2, these were connected to the guns to automatically aim them.
+Naval and anti-aircraft artillery started using analogue computers before World War 2, connected to the guns to automatically aim them.
 They also had automatic fuze setters.
-This was particularly important for anti-aircraft guns that were aiming ahead of their target and so needed a very regular and predictable rate of fire.
+This was particularly important for anti-aircraft guns that were aiming ahead of their target and so needed a regular, predictable rate of fire.

-Field artillery used manual time fuze setting, at its simplest this uses a hand ‘key’ or wrench to turn the fuze nose to the required setting.
-Manual fuze setters are set at the fuze length and then used to set the fuze, this has the advantage of ensuring that every fuze is correctly and identically set.
-Electronic fuzes are designed use electronic setters to transfer data electronically, early ones required an electrical contact between the fuze and the setter.
+Field artillery used manual time fuze setting.
+At its simplest this uses a hand ‘key’ or wrench to turn the fuze nose to the required setting.
+Manual fuze setters are set at the fuze length and then used to set the fuze.
+This has the advantage of ensuring that every fuze is correctly and identically set.
+Electronic fuzes are designed use electronic setters to transfer data electronically.
+Early ones required an electrical contact between the fuze and the setter.
 These have been superseded by induction fuze setters that do not require physical contact with the fuze.
-Electronic setters may also check fuze functioning in a ‘Go/No Go’ test.
+Electronic setters may also check fuze functioning in a 'Go/No Go' test.

-Fuze Packaging
+Packaging

-Fuzes may be delivered fitted to shells or in separate containers, in the latter case the shell itself has a plug that has to be removed before fitting the fuze.
+Fuzes may be delivered fitted to shells or in separate containers.
+In the latter case the shell itself has a plug that has to be removed before fitting the fuze.
 Historically, fuzed HE shells were provided with a standard impact fuze that had to be removed and replaced by a time fuze when airburst was required.